miyagi-dev/miyagi/README.md

-  "extension": "hbs",         /* required; the file extension of your components */ "engine": "handlebars",     /* required; the rendering engine for your components */ "srcFolder": "src/",        /* required; the source folder for your components */ "includeComponentCss": true /* optional, default: true; tell roundup to include the css file from your components directories or not */
+  "extension": "hbs",         /* required; the file extension of your components */ "engine": "handlebars",     /* required; the rendering engine for your components */ "srcFolder": "src/",        /* required; the source folder for your components */ "cssFiles": [               /* optional; additional css files you want to be included */
-  "includeComponentJs": true  /* optional, default: true; tell roundup to include the js file from your components directories or not */
-  "cssFiles": [               /* optional; additional css files you want to be included */
     "src/reset.css",
     "src/index.css"